 Offered through the Graphic Design Department (GX), all programs offer internships and study abroad opportunities.

-Founded in 1896, Parsons The New School for Design is home to more than 5,000 students enrolled in 27 undergraduate, graduate, and associate degree programs.
+Founded in 1896, The New School's Parsons School of Design is home to more than 5,000 students enrolled in 27 undergraduate, graduate, and associate degree programs.
 Parsons houses five schools, including the School of Art and Design History and Theory, the School of Art, Media, and Technology (AMT), the School of Constructed Environments, the School of Design Strategies, and the School of Fashion.
 The School of Art, Media, and Technology, offers several degree programs for aspiring graphic designers.
 Offerings include an AAS in Graphic Design and a BFA in Communication Design.

 The AAS program provides a “solid foundation in the traditional practices and concepts of graphic design,” while the BFA covers typography and interaction.
 Sponsored projects are in the areas of publication, interaction design, branding, advertising, type design, information design, motion graphics, and environmental design.